Mathare United Captain Chrispin Oduor sends a strong signal to Vihiga United | Goal.com

 Mathare United captain Chrispin Oduor has sent a strong warning to Vihiga United ahead of the weekend clash after he scored a brace in a friendly match on Thursday.

-Oduor, who was on target as the ‘Slum Boys’ beat 3-2 win against Nzoia Sugar last time out, scored a brace in a 7-2 win against the non-league side Bundes FC during a build-up match.
+Oduor, who was on target as the ‘Slum Boys’ 3-2 win against Nzoia Sugar last time out, scored a brace in a 7-2 victory against the non-league side Bundes FC during a build-up match.

 After coach Francis Kimanzi challenged his player to take their chances in front of goal, Clifford Alwanga, Ahmed Ahmad, Roy Okal, Tyson Otieno and Chris Ochieng' also registered their names on the score sheet as the league leaders mauled Bundes at the Goan Institute.